ed77441/NoteApp/README.md

 ![filemenu image](https://i.imgur.com/6c3WiQS.png)

 #### Function
-1. You can save file by click or shortcut, the output file's extension end with `.note`
+1. You can save file by clicking or using hotkey, the output file's extension should end with `.note`
-2. File size should quite small, because we only save important attribute like size, position, text attribute, image data, line segment points, etc
+2. File size should be quite small, because we only save important attributes like size, position, text attribute, image data, line segment points, etc